reduxjs/redux-devtools/.changeset/long-doors-shout.md

 '@redux-devtools/cli': patch
 ---

-Updates `--open` flag to respects protocol and host when provided
+Updates `--open` flag to respect protocol and host when provided